kirayatail/hardware-monitor/README.md

 ## Future development

 A new valueMap will be designed for a non-linear curve (designed for the temperature gauge).

 Some solution for autostarting and running this in the background would also be nice, though I expect the code to be platform specific and less suitable for an open and agnostic project.

+## Deeper documentation

+You'll find details about the overall algorithm in this program in `DOCS.md`.